-The New Southwark Plan (NSP) is out for consultation, until midday on Monday 12th February.
+The New Southwark Plan (NSP) is out for consultation, until 11.59pm 27th February.

 This is the final version from the Council and they aim to submit it to the Government in April for the Examination in Public (EiP) sometime between June and possibly November 2018.